 It’s entirely up to the user how to to organize the different tests, so what follows is a best practice/suggestion.
 On the same level as the POUs folder, create a folder called Test.
 It’s in this folder that we will create all our test FBs as well as the program that will run the TcUnit framework.

 In this example we have a total of five FBs.
 For every FB we have created a test-FB, i.e. for FB_DiagnosticMessageDiagnosticCodeParser we have FB_DiagnosticMessageDiagnosticCodeParser_Test.
 Note that the framework in no way enforces to use any standard for the naming, this is entirely up to the user.
-For various reasons you might find it not even be possible to add the test-FBs in the same solution (for instance, if this is your main executable), and in this case just put the tests in a separate solution and include the main solution in the test solution as a library.
+For various reasons you might find it’s not even possible to add the test-FBs in the same solution (for instance, if this is your main executable), and in this case just put the tests in a separate solution and include the main solution in the test solution as a library.
 Generally it’s better to structure the code in various library projects each responsible for a certain set of requirements/functionality.
 It’s important to see the tests as an important part of your code.

 The general structure here is that PRG_TEST is the program in where the test-FBs (test suites) are instantiated.
 Each test suite is responsible of testing one FB or function, and can have one or more tests to do so.